mos9527/evbunpack/README.md

 Supports compressed archives and basically every recent version of EVB (tested 6.x & 9.x)

-Can also restore the original executable for easier reverse engineering
+Can (somewhat) also restore the original executable for easier reverse engineering

 ### Installation
 	pip install evbunpack